Trademarking Your Brand 101

-Shelf: Is there a percentage of risk makes it not worth trademarking?
+SHELF Studio: Is there a percentage of risk that makes it not worth trademarking?

 Amy: Everyone has a different tolerance for risk and it depends on a lot of variables.

 Amy: You should trademark anything that you use to connect your brand to your product or service.
 Taglines and logos are just as important to protect.
-If you see I’M LOVIN’ IT, most people immediate associate it with McDonalds.
-The same goes with other taglines.
+If you see I’M LOVIN’ IT, most people immediately associate it with McDonalds.
+The same goes for other taglines.
 For example; AMERICA RUNS ON DUNKIN, or BECAUSE YOUR WORTH IT, or CAN YOU HEAR ME NOW? or OPEN HAPPINESS.

 Most small or start-up companies should start with their main brand first and then keep adding to their portfolio based on their budget constraints.